 The Root Canal Procedure

-This dental procedure is conducted when the nerve of a tooth sustains an infection or the pulp of a tooth or teeth is impaired.
+A root canal occurs when the nerve of a tooth sustains an infection or the pulp of a tooth or teeth is impaired.
 When a patient undergoes a root canal, the nerve and the pulp are removed and the tooth is sealed to protect against further damage.

 Left untreated, cavities caused by decay spread quickly.
 Once the vascular portion of the tooth, called the pulp, becomes infected, tooth pain often results necessitating removal of the infected tooth tissue.
 The pulp contains nervous tissue and vessels that often cause pain and infection when encroached upon by bacterial decay of trauma.
 Most dentist recognize the bad stigma associated with root canals.
 And while they may have deserved that stigma before modern dentistry came along, root canals can easily be done pain free.
 Dr. Matt Stunkel will ensure you are COMPLETELY NUMB before performing a root canal.
-We use multiple anesthetic techniques and also offer nitrous oxide/laughing gas for the extremely nervous patients.
+We use multiple anesthetic techniques and also offer nitrous oxide (laughing gas) for extremely nervous patients.

 What Is Pulp?